Offensive Coordinator Todd Downing & Defensive Coordinator Ken Norton, Jr.

 "Jared works really hard at doing the little things right.
 We knew that we could create a couple of matchups for him.
 That was something that we worked on in Sarasota throughout the practice week.
 He really did a nice job of the little things on route details, the depth of his route, the timing of his route, being able to come out of the break full speed.
 I just told him on the practice field, when you invest in all those things and it comes to fruition, it's great validation to do them all the time.
 I was really, really happy for him that he had such a productive game."

 **Defensive Coordinator Ken Norton, Jr.:

-He expressed the team's excitement to see rookie safety Obi Melifonwu participate in his first game.
+He expressed his joy to see rookie safety Obi Melifonwu get some reps in his first official NFL game.